10 Best Real World Applications of Hologram Technology

 3. Fan Type Holograms:

 You may have seen rudimentary forms of this technology before at theme parks or special events.
-They work using small propellers merged with high tech RGB lights that can switch colors in milliseconds.
-When spun at the right speed they can be used to create an image with a 3D effect.
-Recently a new device known as The Hypervsn Wall has emerged which takes this technology to the next level, creating fully HD images over 3 meters tall that at least give the appearance of floating in the air, all while using a mere 65 watts of power.
+They work using small propellers merged with high-tech RGB lights that can switch colors in milliseconds.
+When spun at the right speed, they can create an image with a 3D effect.
+Recently a new device known as The Hypervsn Wall has emerged, which takes this technology to the next level, creating fully HD images over 3 meters tall that at least give the appearance of floating in the air, all while using a mere 65 watts of power.

 4. Light Field Display Holograms:

 These are the types of holograms you might have seen in children’s museums growing up, but they are becoming more advanced by the day.
-It used to be that a round mirror could project the illusion of a 3D image from the right angle, but now researchers are using LCD screen advancements to create machines like the HoloPlayer One, which sends 32 views of a given scene towards their designated directions simultaneously.
-This creates a “field of light”, which a scene that occupies the same physical volume would have given out.
+It used to be that a round mirror could project the illusion of a 3D image from the right angle.
+Still, researchers are now using LCD screen advancements to create machines like the HoloPlayer One, which simultaneously sends 32 views of a given scene in their designated directions.
+This creates a “field of light,” which a scene that occupies the same physical volume would have given out.
 Paired with a depth-sensing camera allows a user to interact with the hologram just like they might with a real object or touchscreen.

 5. Digital Holographic Tabletop:

-Admittedly, the world of Tony Stark holographic tables is still years ahead of our current technology, but recently a team out of South Korea made an important step in that direction.
-They created the world’s first hologram capable of being viewed simultaneously in 360 degrees by using a series of multi-colored, high powered lasers and a high-speed rotating mirror display that could be built into, you guessed it—a tabletop.
+Admittedly, the world of Tony Stark's holographic tables is still years ahead of our current technology.
+Still, recently a team out of South Korea made an important step in that direction.
+They created the world’s first hologram capable of being viewed simultaneously in 360 degrees by using a series of multi-colored, high-powered lasers and a high-speed rotating mirror display that could be built into, you guessed it—a tabletop.

 6. Physical Holograms:

-In a slight departure from the traditional idea of a hologram (but still incredibly cool in it’s own right), researchers at MIT created a tangible informed dynamic shape display called inFORM that can render the shapes of people and objects on 2D surfaces.
-To do this it uses up to 900 motor driven columns in a tiny area that are capable of sculpting shapes in real time.
-Most importantly though it looks SUPER COOL!
+In a slight departure from the traditional idea of a hologram (but still incredibly cool in its own right), researchers at MIT created a tangible, informed, dynamic shape display called inFORM that can render the shapes of people and objects on 2D surfaces.
+To do this, it uses up to 900 motor-driven columns in a tiny area capable of sculpting real-time shapes.
+Most importantly though, it looks SUPER COOL!

 The technology for this type of hologram has been around for years and even used extensively by magicians and filmmakers, but it to an artist to perfect it.
 Joanie Lemercier uses 2D projections paired with a motion sensor to give the impression and functionality of a 3D image that is incredibly high-def and realistic feeling.
 And since it is tracking the motion of the viewer and not a camera, no headset or screen is required.